StanfordVLSI/dragonphy2/experiments/cpu_emu_comparison/results.md

   * With 5.6 ps and 23 mV, the BER is 1.095e-4 (@2M), 1.1925e-4 @4M samples
     * For the FPGA: 4.251e-4 BER @ 80 M samples (using 100ps tau and 15 ps delay)
     * For the FPGA: 4.308e-4 BER @ 80 M samples (using 100ps tau and 18.75 ps delay)
+    * For the FPGA with updated PRBS eqn: 4.233167e-04
   * With 5.0 ps and 20 mV, the BER is 1.275e-5 (@40M)
     * For the FPGA: 1.356e-4 BER @ 80 M samples (using 100ps tau and 15 ps delay)
     * For the FPGA: 1.428e-4 BER @ 80 M samples (using 100ps tau and 18.75 ps delay)
+    * For the FPGA with updated PRBS eqn: 1.331437e-04
+* Debugging the mismatch.
+  * On the FPGA, with a 100ps tau and 15ps delay, the PI CTL code is 30-32.
+This matches pretty well with the CPU simulation which is 32-33 (originally there was some extra delay on the CPU side due to the rise/fall time of the TX driver -- this was bumping the codes up to 41-42)
+  * On the FPGA, with a 100ps tau and 18.75ps delay, the PI CTL code is 39-40.
+This is exactly the same as seen in the CPU simulation.
+  * On the CPU side, need to investigate both the meaning of "tau" and the error tolerance settings.